brendonsoto/dotfiles_orig/meine_zettlekasten/elixir.md

 > MatchError ...
 ```
 Alright, so we can see it's throwing an error because we're trying to match 2 to 1
+So we can infer that *assigment* happens only when a *variable is on the right* and the variable name on the left (without the pin operator though)
 But where it can get a bit wonky to comprehend is in scenarios like this:
 ```
 > {:name, val} = {:name, "Brendon"}